AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you suspended your auto insurance coverage or used a long-term storage or deployment discount while you were serving, be sure to contact your insurer to reactivate your policy when you return, and don’t drive until you do so.
 Driving without auto insurance is illegal in almost every state (New Hampshire being the exception, though you must still adhere to financial responsibility requirements) and you could be fined if caught.

 If you canceled your auto insurance while deployed, which is not recommended, you may have a harder time finding affordable coverage as you’ll have a lapse.
-If you are finding your quoted rates to be high, even with applicable discounts, it’s worth checking out high-risk auto insurers.
+If quoted rates seem high, even with applicable discounts, it’s worth checking out high-risk auto insurers.
 USAA covers high-risk military drivers and may still be a good choice.

 Even if you’re deployed and not driving, maintaining auto insurance can help you avoid higher rates in the future.
 A lapse in coverage may make you appear riskier to insurers, leading to increased premiums when you reinstate your policy.
 To save money, consider switching to a liability-only policy or asking your insurer about storage discounts if your car will remain parked.